Shahid-Malik4/sql-on-the-podium-investigating-patterns-in-120-years-of-olympic-data/README.md

-## SQL on the Podium: Investigating Patterns in 120 Years of Olympic Data
+## Investigating Patterns in 120 Years of Olympic Data

 ### Skills & Tools:
 * Excel